 One course from the following list of Foundation courses (5 credits):

-- LSJ/CHID/DIS ST 230: Disability and Society: Introduction to Disability Studies
+- LSJ/CHID/DIS ST 230 Introduction to Disability Studies

 A minimum of 4 additional courses with one course from 4 of the 5 following categories (20 credits):

 Arts/Cultural, Historical, Global, Contemporary/Institutional, Applications.
-For more information, refer to the program goals and course criteria page.
+For more information, refer to the Learning Goals and course criteria page.

 These are examples of courses that apply to the different categories: